nullable/libxmlquery/documentation/data_structures/datastructures.rst

 .. c:function:: void insert_element_with_type_at(list* l, void* obj, int16_t type, int32_t pos)

-   :c:member:`l` List where to set the element.
+   :c:member:`l` List where to insert the element.

    :c:member:`obj` New element to store in the list.